Daunt Books

-Daunt Books is a chain of bookshops in England, founded in 1990 by James Daunt.
+Daunt Books is an independent chain of bookshops in England, founded in 1990 by James Daunt.
 It originally specialised in travel books.
 In 2010, it began publishing.
-James Daunt later became CEO of Waterstones and the US bookstore chain Barnes & Noble.
+James Daunt later became the managing director of Waterstones and the US bookstore chain Barnes & Noble.

 Bookshops

 Daunt Books was founded in 1990 by former banker James Daunt with the purchase of a bookshop on Marylebone High Street.
 It now focuses on first-hand titles (especially travel-related material).
 The Marylebone branch is housed in a former Edwardian bookshop with long oak galleries, graceful skylights and William Morris prints.
 The older section of the Marylebone shop was completed in 1912, and was originally an antiquarian bookshop called Francis Edwards.
 It is alleged to be the first custom-built bookshop in the world.
 A large, walk-in safe is visible near the entrance to the travel gallery, and is where expensive volumes were once stored.

 The company has branches in Holland Park, Cheapside, Hampstead and Belsize Park.
 The Owl Bookshop in Kentish Town was bought by Daunt Books, but retains its original name.
 Daunt Books opened its first branch outside London in Saffron Walden, Essex, under the name Hart's Books.
 It opened its second branch outside London in Marlow, Buckinghamshire, under the name The Marlow Bookshop, followed by a branch in Summertown, Oxford.

 Specialising in travel, Daunt Books arranges its sections geographically, with guides, phrasebooks, travel writing, history and fiction grouped by their relevant country.
 Reviews have mentioned its customer service and knowledgeable staff.

 Each branch organises talks by authors, with discussions.
 Daunt also hosts the Daunt Books Festival held annually in the spring.